Phillips Ranch, Pomona, California: Geography

-City government

-Steve Lustro was elected in November 2018 to represent District 5 seat.
-Since moving to Pomona over 35 years ago, Steve's involvement in school and community has been virtually non-stop.
-Shortly after moving into his neighborhood, Steve was instrumental in helping set up a Neighborhood Watch group encompassing about 50 residences.
-This led to an invitation by a neighbor to serve on the School Site Council at Decker Elementary from 1984-1987.
-When Ranch Hills Elementary opened in 1990, Steve volunteered to serve as editor of the school newsletter, Rattlers' Tattler, which he continued to do for four school years.

-In 1993, Steve was asked to participate as a community member on the planning advisory committee for Diamond Ranch High School.
-The committee, which met periodically until the school opened in 1997, was charged with helping select the site architect, determining when the school would open, and providing input on curriculum.

-Steve was elected to the PUSD Board of Education in November 1997 and re-elected in November 2001.

-Steve was appointed to and served on the City of Pomona Planning Commission from July 1991 through April 1997.
-In January 2017, Mayor Tim Sandoval selected Steve to serve as his appointment to the City of Pomona Board of Parking Place Commissioners (Vehicle Parking District), which is responsible for making policy recommendations and overseeing the operation of 26 City-owned parking lots in and around Downtown Pomona.

 Education

 Like the remainder of Pomona, Phillips Ranch is served by the Pomona Unified School District, which stretch as far south as parts of Diamond Bar.
 The community is served by two elementary schools: Decker Elementary School and Ranch Hills Elementary School.

 Diamond Ranch High School is located on the hills where Diamond Bar and Phillips Ranch meet.
 In 2003 and 2007 Diamond Ranch was titled a California Distinguished School by the California Department of Education.
 Pomona has been criticized for its construction of Diamond Ranch High School in the city's more affluent area of Phillips Ranch because of the inequities in the rest of the school district and for the almost $68 million tab for building this architecturally unique campus in the hilly area.
 However, the City of Industry provided $5.4 million, and sold 80 acres of an undeveloped hill land parcel for one dollar, for the school.